Party Wall Agreement Birmingham

 What is a Party Wall Agreement Birmingham?

-A party wall agreement is a legal document between two or more neighbours that outlines their rights and obligations concerning a shared wall or boundary.
+A party wall agreement Birmingham is a legal document between two or more neighbours that outlines their rights and obligations concerning a shared wall or boundary.
 It covers work on or near the wall, including construction, repair, and maintenance, as well as any damage that may occur during the works.

 • Excavating near a shared wall or boundary